Modern (1940’s-present)

 The use of drones in warfare also carries significant societal implications.
 Campbell (2022) discusses how ideological and religious perspectives shape society’s views on war.
 The introduction of drones into this complex matrix adds another layer of debate, particularly concerning the ethics of drone warfare and the value of human life in conflict.
 The author suggests that the advent of drone technology has significantly influenced the societal and ideological perspectives on war.

 During the war in Ukraine, this ideology of ethics of drone warfare has come to the forefront of the conversation.
-The impact that drones are having on people is being called into question, and a deeper look into their impacts needs to be evaluated.
-“Several scholars argued that drone warfare enabled human rights violations due to misapplying legal principles of proportionality (Carvin, Citation2015) and discrimination (Gregory, Citation2017)”(Kunertova).
-The impact of drones has also changed the societal impact of warfare on soldiers; this quote from Sommerville (2024) explains the soldiers operating the drones “The operators are cool and dispassionate, almost clinical in their targeting and killing”
+Drones’ impact on people is being questioned, and a deeper look into their impacts needs to be evaluated.
+Kunertova states that drones do not have a clear aggressor or defender and that drones lower the reason needed to kill a person (2023).
+The impact of drones has also changed the societal impact of warfare on soldiers; this quote from Sommerville (2024) explains the soldiers operating the drones: “The operators are cool and dispassionate, almost clinical in their targeting and killing”

-Another impact of drones on society includes the damage they cause to civilians in war zones.
+Drones also impact society in the harm they cause to civilians in war zones.
 A news article written by Faulconbridge (2024) states, “Russia itself has hit Ukraine with thousands of missiles and drones in the last two-and-a-half years, killing thousands of civilians, wrecking much of the country’s energy system and damaging commercial and residential properties across the country.”
 Though this statement is about damage in Ukraine, the damage goes both ways, with civilians being killed by drone strikes on both sides of the war.

 Conclusion